Controlled Thermal Resources

 - California location offers jurisdictional security in a stable US economy.

-- Eco-friendly, closed-loop, direct lithium extraction operation powered by 100 percent renewable energy production from thermal brine.
+- Eco-friendly, closed-loop, direct lithium extraction operation powered by 100 percent renewable energy.

-- Significant advantages over today’s primary sources of lithium production (conventional brine evaporation pond and hard rock mining),
+- Significant Environmental, Social and Governance (ESG) advantages over today’s primary sources of lithium production including,

-- Support by federal, state and local government agencies.
-SSGF is the largest known geothermal resource in the world.
+- Support by federal, state, and local government agencies.

-- Proven management team with decades of experience in mineral, chemical and renewable energy industries, including in the SSGF region.
+- Proven management team with decades of experience in mineral, chemical and renewable energy industries, including geothermal development and operations in the Salton Sea region.

 Key Markets: Lithium and Renewable Energy

-Controlled Thermal Resources’ Hell’s Kitchen Lithium and Power Project covers 7,380 acres on the south-east shore of the world’s largest known geothermal resource, the Salton Sea Geothermal Field in Imperial Valley, California.
-The SSGF is a superheated, highly mineralized brine aquifer that is situated between approximately 4,000 feet and 9,000 feet below surface level.
-Unlike most other geothermal fields, the SSGF is a very homogeneous resource body.
+Controlled Thermal Resources’ Hell’s Kitchen lithium and power project is located on the southeast shore of the world’s largest known geothermal resource, the Salton Sea Geothermal Field in Imperial Valley, California.
+The SSGF is a superheated brine aquifer that is situated between approximately 4,000 feet and 9,000 feet below surface level.
+Unlike most other geothermal fields, the SSGF is a very homogeneous, highly-mineralized resource body.